News & Events

 Newsletters

-Workforce Development Accomplishments, Conference Season Wrap Up, Recovery Coach Certification Board Update, Certified Prevention Specialist Update, Updates from Traci Sawyers of the Vermont Department of Health, Prevention Spotlight: Sara Stearns of Rutland Regional Medical Center, PW!VT’s Calendar of Events, Coalition News From Across The State.
+prevention day Save the date, vermont substance misuse prevention conference save the date, AnnouNcement, contracting of Policy and education specialist, Recovery Coach Certification Board Update, Certified Prevention Specialist Update, Updates from Traci Sawyers of the Vermont Department of Health, Prevention Spotlight: Victoria Silsby of The Collaborative, A Word From Matt Wolf of Vermont Afterschool, PW!VT’s Calendar of Events, Coalition News From Across The State.

 September 2025